Mooshiiee/Owlette/README.md

 git branch -d feature-branch-name git push origin --delete feature-branch-name

+# HOW TO PULL FROM SPECIFIC BRANCH
+git pull origin <branchname>

 # REMEMBER
 Remember to replace feature-branch-name with your actual feature branch name.
 This workflow helps keep your main branch clean and allows for better collaboration in a team environment.

 # USEFUL LINKS
 https://github.com/humiaozuzu/awesome-flask?tab=readme-ov-file#admin-interface
-This is a bumch of useful flask intergrations.
+This is a bumch of useful flask intergrations`